New examples of topologically slice links: Sufficient conditions for -solvability

 \section{Sufficient conditions for $(n-0.5)$-solvability}

 In this section we will prove the following theorem:

 \ThmnSolv

-\begin{remark} Note that for any group $G$, the terms $G^{(n)}$ of the derived series are normal in $G$, and so whether a curve belongs to $\pi_1(W)^{(n)}$ does not depend on the choice of basepoint or on the choice of whisker from the basepoint to the curve since this will only change the element of the fundamental group by a conjugation. \end{remark}
+\begin{remark} In order for it to be sensible to talk about curves as fundamental group elements, we have to choose a basepoint and paths from the basepoint to a point on the curve.
+In the context of basepoints and fundamental groups, such paths are called {\it whiskers}.
+Note that for any group $G$, the terms $G^{(n)}$ of the derived series are normal in $G$ and so whether a curve belongs to $\pi_1(W)^{(n)}$ does not depend on the choice of basepoint or on the choice of whisker from the basepoint to the curve since this will only change the element of the fundamental group by a conjugation.
+So, we will often talk about (unbased) curves lying in $\pi_1(W)^{(n)}$. \end{remark}

 Before proving Theorem \ref{Thm:nSolv}, we will fix the following notation for Sections \ref{Sec:nSolvability} and \ref{Sec:Sliceness}.